Adapting to Changing Situations

 A featured work this summer will be Beethoven's monumental "Eroica" Symphony (Contrasts, August 16) in an arrangement for piano quartet (piano, violin, viola, and cello) made by someone intimately familiar with the man and the work.
 Ferdinand Ries was Beethoven's friend and personal secretary, perhaps best known today for his colorful reminiscences of the great master, though he also created dozens of original works in most classical genres.
 It is no meager feat, to be sure, to have taken the massive "Eroica" score - which called for the largest orchestra of its day - and distilled it down to an ensemble small enough to fit in a living room.
 But like Liszt's piano solo versions of the Beethoven symphonies, Ries' arrangement could provide a new domestic market for this music outside of Vienna's ballrooms and concert halls.

 Staunton composer-in-residence Wadsworth will also return to the arrangement game, preparing new takes on Tchaikovsky's beloved Nutcracker (Scenes from Childhood, August 15), Richard Strauss's Der Rosenkavalier (Memories and Roses, August 20) and the jazz standard Take Five.
 Brubeck's signature tune will be re-scored for baroque ensemble by Wadsworth for the Take Five concert, August 17.
 And for a deeper exploration of musical re-imagining, listeners are urged to hear Wadsworth's Palaces of Memories, a contemporary work for the exact same instrumental forces as Bach's Brandenburg Concerto No. 2, which follows on the same program ((Neo)-Baroque, August 18).
+On that concert audiences can enjoy brilliant transcriptions of Scarlatti's keyboard sonatas played on the harp by virtuoso Sivan Magen.

 Hearing these arrangements may open entirely new perspectives on familiar masterworks.
 And yes, it is entirely possible the performances will leave you longing to hear the original, larger scores in their full glory.
 But either way, we hope the experience of hearing new scorings enriches your understanding of the work itself, of how notes on a page can come to life with manifold timbres, alongside other musical voices of both traditional and innovative allure.